 From tropical downpours to winter whiteouts, these tents are designed to perform and protect in all seasons and conditions.

 The best four-season tents, reviewed and curated by the Trailspace community.
-The latest review was added on March 26, 2020.
+The latest review was added on November 30, 2023.
 Stores' prices and availability are updated daily.

 Recent Four-Season Tent Reviews

 A well thought out tent that has improved with the current edition.
 The size and space, the ease of access and the durable build are all there in an outstanding 4 season 2p tent.
 My Exped Orion 2 Extreme, has gone to lot of wild locations over the last 9 years but it needed to be retired.
 The outer fabric had suffered UV damage, and the floor was no longer waterproof.
 I tried using various coatings with some success but have decided to place it on light duties from now on while it is still very… Full review

 This has been a solid, roomy, bombproof tent.
 Used exclusively for big trips as it is a heavy tent -- ideal for paddling adventures or being choppered in.
 Warranty experience has been positive and timely.
 The VE25 can handle a storm in any temperature.
 My third North Face VE (VE24/VE25 and a new VE25) has been a solid, roomy, bombproof tent.
 I recently had it on the Keele River NWT for a 12-day paddle and it performed wonderfully.
 I've used it exclusively for big trips; it's ideal for paddling adventures.
 Full review